 If using cloth then tie it tightly and place the contents under heavy weight to drain the excess whey.

-After about 15-20 mins., put the contents (paneer) back in the non-stick pan, add condensed milk and stir continuously on medium for 5 mins.
+After about 15-20 mins., put the contents (paneer) back in the non-stick pan, add condensed milk, sugar (if using to taste) and stir continuously on medium for 5 mins.

 Add milk powder and stir till the mixture starts to thicken and starts leaving the sides of the pan.